 Monitoring your return on ad spend can be done at any time during or after an advertising campaign.
-By checking your ROAS during a campaign you’ll be able to check if anything needs adjusting and even stopping an ineffective ad campaign.
+By checking your ROAS during a campaign, you’ll be able to check if anything needs adjusting and even stop an ineffective ad campaign.

 How to keep track of your ROAS

-Your return on ad spend will likely change throughout any advertising campaign, especially those run over an extended period.
-For example, if you’re running a promotion in the run up to Christmas or Black Friday, you might find a surge in sales towards the big day.
-Keeping a regular tally of your ad spend versus revenue generated is the best way to monitor and track your ROAS.
+Your return on ad spend will likely change throughout any marketing campaign, especially those run over an extended period.
+For example, if you’re running a promotion in the run-up to Christmas or Black Friday, you might find a surge in sales towards the big day.
+Keeping track of your ad spend versus revenue generated is the best way to monitor and track your ROAS.